armory/documentation/_user_guides/deploying.md

 UI to add block devices.

 1. [Edit Your Pipelines JSON](http://docs.armory.io/user-guides/pipelines/#pipeline-json)
 2. Find your deployment dictionary.
-You'll need to add the dictionary for each cluster definition.
+You'll need to add the object of pairs for each cluster definition.
 3. Add your custom block devices for launch under the key `blockDevices`.

 ### Block Devices Definition